Democrat’s praise of strict gun law roils Kansas Senate race

 Bollier also noted that Australia imposes licensing and training requirements for gun owners.
 Kansas law allows adults to carry weapons openly, and it allows them to carry concealed firearms without a permit — a policy Bollier opposed a legislator when it was enacted in 2015.

-“Who thinks you can just go out and have gun?
+“Who thinks you can just go out and have a gun?
 Seriously,” Bollier said.
 “You can’t drive a car without training.
-You can’t basically do anything with some kind of training.
+You can’t basically do anything without some kind of training.
 This is a lethal weapon.”

 As the video clip began circulating, Bollier tweeted Sunday afternoon: “I do not support gun confiscation.
 I never have.
 I never will.”